In This Article

 Start Small

-If the idea of taking risks starts to make your brain warp and melt over the vastness of the implications, don’t worry.
-Take a deep breath and know that you can start small.
+If the idea of taking risks makes your brain warp and melt over the sheer vastness of it all, take a deep breath.
+If this is you, you’re not alone.
+You can start small.

-The risk tolerance is similar to a muscle.
-Building your comfort requires time, consistency, and an appropriate load for your current abilities.
-Atomic Habits recommends developing habits by simplifying the goal to a task that can be completed in 2 minutes or less.
+Think of risk tolerance like a muscle.
+Building your comfort takes time, consistency and an appropriate load for your current abilities.
+Nobody walks into the gym on day one and deadlifts a car.
+Atomic Habits recommends developing habits by simplifying the goal to a task that can be completed in two minutes or less.

 For example, if you want to start running more, begin by just putting on your running shoes every day.